 Equinix expands Melbourne footprint with fourth data centre worth $116 million

-Equinix has opened a new International Business ExchangeTM (IBX) data centre in Melbourne, Australia.
+Equinix has opened a new International Business ExchangeTM (IBX) data center in Melbourne, Australia.

-The new data centre is the fourth facility for the company in the Melbourne area.
+The new data center is the fourth facility for the company in the Melbourne area.

 Known as ME2, Equinix says the new facility supports the growing demand for digital transformation globally, as well as Melbourne's smart city development and the interconnection needs of local customers.

 The ME2 IBX is located in Melbourne's Fishermans Bend region, Australia's largest urban renewal project, which is forecast to be home to approximately 80,000 residents and provide employment for up to 80,000 people by 2050.
 It is located adjacent to the ME1 IBX with a secure pedestrian footbridge between the buildings.

 Equinix says organisations operating at the ME2 IBX can leverage the ecosystem of approximately 10,000 businesses currently operating on Platform Equinix globally.
 The facility is expected to play a key role in supporting Melbournes smart city development.